-Back To Life: COVID Lung Transplant Survivor Tells Her Story
+'She Was So Sick': From COVID-19 Diagnosis To A Double Lung Transplant

 "Most patients are quite sick going into [a] lung transplant," Bharat said in an interview in June.
 "But she was so sick.
 In fact, I can say without hesitation, the sickest patient I ever transplanted."

 Bharat said most COVID-19 patients will not be candidates for transplants because of their age and other health conditions that decrease the likelihood of success.
-And early research shows that up to half of COVID patients on ventilators survive the illness and are likely to recover on their own.
+And early research shows that up to half of COVID-19 patients on ventilators survive the illness and are likely to recover on their own.

 But for some, like Ramirez, Bharat said, a transplant can be a lifesaving option of last resort.